MicrosoftDocs/cpp-docs.tr-tr/docs/mfc/reference/cmfcautohidebar-class.md

 ### <a name="parameters"></a>Parametreler
  [in] BOOL *bActive*
- Etkin olarak için TRUE; Aksi takdirde FALSE.
+ Etkin olarak için TRUE; Aksi durumda FALSE.

 ### <a name="remarks"></a>Açıklamalar
  Bkz: [CPane::SetActiveInGroup](../../mfc/reference/cpane-class.md#setactiveingroup).